Daniel S. Drew

 PhD, UC Berkeley, Electrical Eng.

-email me: daniel.drew at utah.edu
+email me: ddrew at hawaii.edu

 In the near future, swarms of millimeter scale robots will be vital and common tools in industrial, commercial, and personal settings.
 The research effort to get us there is inherently interdisciplinary and represents a tremendous opportunity for collaboration, for training a new generation of interdisciplinary investigators, and for forging new ties between the worlds of industry, academia, and design; I look forward to pushing it forward.